Cabarete North Coast, Dominican Republic Travel Guide

 Choose appropriate attire for different settings, whether you are at the beach, in town, or attending a more formal event.

-Always ask for permission before taking photos of individuals, especially children, out of respect for privacy.
+Always get consent before taking photos of individuals, particularly for kids, out of respect to be alone.

 Travelers with mobility challenges should plan ahead, as infrastructure support can be limited.